ioBroker/ioBroker.simple-api/README.md

 ### 2.7.0 (2022-05-31)
 * (crycode-de) Allow use of ack flag for setBulk post requests
-* (Apollon77) Return ack flag too on getBulk
+* (Apollon77) Return an ack flag too on getBulk

 ### 2.6.5 (2022-04-14)
-* Added support aggregate and count for queries
+* Added support for aggregate and count for queries

 ### 2.6.4 (2022-03-17)
 * (Apollon77) Optimize performance, especially when using names instead of object ids